 Jaguar has used as much aluminium as possible in the construction of each car, improving ride, handling, performance and fuel efficiency.
 The results are most apparent in the larger XF – like-for-like, the latest generation model weighs as much as 190kg less than its predecessor.

 If anything, the XE is even better through the twisty bits.
 Its ride is marginally firmer than the XF’s, helping it to feel that little bit sharper.
-It could never be considered uncomfortable, but the optional adaptive dampers allow the driver to tweak the firmness of the ride depending on their mood.
+It could never be considered uncomfortable, but the optional adaptive dampers allow the driver to tweak the ride depending on their mood.